valdecircarvalho/awesome-oci/README.md

 ## Oracle Cloud Infrastructure

-A curated list of AWESOME resources for learning and using [Oracle Cloud](https://cloud.oracle.com/home), created by the community to the community;
+A curated list of AWESOME resources for learning and using [Oracle Cloud](https://cloud.oracle.com/home), created by the community to the community.

 ## Index